mulesoft/mule/examples/errorhandler/README.txt

 +----------------------+
 First, make sure you have set the MULE_HOME environment variable as recommended in INSTALL.txt

-Depending on the build tool you are using (Ant or Maven), you can build the example by simply running "ant" or "mvn".
+Depending on the build tool you are using (Ant 1.6.5 or greater, or Maven), you can build the example by simply running "ant" or "mvn".
 This will download any additional libraries, compile the example classes, produce a jar file, and copy everything to $MULE_HOME/lib/user, which is where your custom classes and configuration files should go.